tomz/assets/blogs/big_data_on_small_budget.md

 </tbody>
 </table>

-So a 10 node cluster similar to m2.4xlarge costs $15000, and a lower end setup equivalent to a 10 m2.2xlarge node cluster costs around $10000
+So a 10 node cluster similar to m2.4xlarge costs around $15000, and a lower end setup equivalent to a 10 m2.2xlarge node cluster costs around $10000

 <table border="0.5">
 <tbody>